-During the course of 2020 we will be organising a series of exhibitions and events.
-Further events will continue into 2021.
+During the course of 2020-21 we will be presenting a series of exhibitions and events, covering the whole period of the 275th anniversary of the last Jacobite Rising.
 The best place to find up-to-date details of each event is to visit our Facebook events page here.
 There will be a number of other smaller events, tours and workshops taking place, but this page is a quick guide to the main programme.

 UPDATE: due to the ongoing uncertainty over the current coronavirus pandemic, some of our programmed dates have been changed from earlier advertisements.
 We have managed to reschedule most of our events but things may be subject to change as the situation evolves.

 MOUNT FELIX TAPESTRY – Prestongrange Gothenburg, 26 February-11 March: a free exhibition showing the Mount Felix Tapestry, a community arts project commemorating the work of a hospital for ANZAC troops during WWI.
 The tapestry was in part inspired by the Prestonpans Tapestry.

 FACEBOOK FILM CLUB – online, 25 March-10 April: join together digitally to break the loneliness of isolation, gathering to watch a range of video content relating to the Battle and its Tapestry.